-24 FINANCIAL INSTRUMENTS
+C4 FINANCIAL INSTRUMENTS

-A FINANCIAL INSTRUMENT CATEGORIES
+C4.1 FINANCIAL INSTRUMENT CATEGORIES

-The Group classifies its financial assets and liabilities in the following categories: at fair value through profit or loss; loans and receivables; and liabilities at amortised cost.
+Financial assets and liabilities are classified in the following categories: at fair value through profit or loss; loans and receivables; and liabilities at amortised cost.
 The classification depends on the purpose for which the financial assets and liabilities were acquired.
 Management determines the classification of its financial assets and liabilities at initial recognition.